temporalio/proposals/php/php-rr-sdk.md

     // ...
 }
 ```

+> `$this->activitie` simply mocks activity object creation for simplicity of this proposal.

 ### Queries
 Workflow queries can be easily implemented using dedicated query method of workflow.
 The state of the workflow can be